Francisco-Manzano/Communication-protocols-in-VHDL/Modbus RTU/README.md

    ## EXCEPTIONS

    Three exception implemented:
-   1. Illegal function : In our case, analogic functions (not implemented).
+   1. Illegal function : In our case, analog functions (not implemented).
    2. Illegal data address: The address does not exist.
 It happens when you try to access an input/output that does not exist in the selected slave.
    3. Illegal data value.